3 arrested in murder case | Law-Order

 - India

-Three people have been arrested in connection with the murder of a man near here on Saturday, city Police Commissioner N Shashi Kumar said on Monday.
+Three people have been arrested in connection with the murder of a man near here, city Police Commissioner N Shashi Kumar said on Monday.

 Talking to reporters here, he said two suspected assailants and another accused who helped them escape after the crime have been arrested, he said.
-Two of the arrested people were habitual offenders, he said.
+The two were habitual offenders, he said.

 The Commissioner said the motive behind the murder was under investigation.
 The accused would be produced before court and their custody sought, Kumar said.